 Backcountry tent camping deep within hardwood forest near the center of Sleeping Bear National Lakeshore, between Empire, Glen Arbor, and the Glen Lakes.
-This site is very quiet and private, centered in a 40-acre forested parcel, and surrounded by thousands of acres of National Lakeshore forest.
-It is abundant with wildlife; listen for thrush, barred owls, ravens, and coyotes instead of traffic, din, and your campground neighbors.
+This site is very quiet and completely private, in the center of a 40-acre forested parcel, and surrounded by thousands of acres of National Lakeshore and private forest land.
+It is abundant with wildlife; listen for thrush, barred owls, ravens, and coyotes.

-THE PROPERTY - The property is on an end moraine formed during the Wisconsin Glaciation, so it is literally a hillside carved by the glaciers with about 250 ft of elevation gain from its lowest to highest point.
-Explore the property by hiking from the camp west, up the big hill.
-There is a rough trail you may find in the valley between the two lobes of the hill.
+THE PROPERTY - The property is situated on the northeast face of a large end moraine formed during the Wisconsin Glaciation, so it is literally a hillside carved by the glaciers with about 250 ft of elevation gain from its lowest to highest point.
+Explore the property by hiking from the camp west - there is a rough trail you can find in the valley between the two lobes of the hill.
 Up top is a beautiful plateau with treed views of Big Glen Lake to the northeast and late evening sunshine to the northwest.
 This is our favorite spot on the property.
 If you want to check out the big kettle hole formed by glacial ice deposits, go to the end of the driveway, cross the seasonal road and go into the woods about 150 feet to the north.
 Its a sight worth seeing!
 Please do not follow the two-track from the campsite to the south, as this goes to the neighbor's house.

 ACCESS - This is northern Michigan!
 The camp is accessed via a short two-track off that is off a seasonal road, so be prepared for rough roads.
-You do not need 4-wheel drive during the summer, however it can be sandy and LOW CLEARANCE CARS MAY BOTTOM OUT IF YOU ARE NOT CAREFUL.
-The road is better from the Benzonia Trail side, but it also changes with every rain event.
+You do not need 4-wheel drive during the summer, however it can be sandy and low clearance car may bottom out if you are not careful.
+Drive slow.

-FOOD - We have BLACK BEAR (and other curious critters)!
+FOOD - We have black bear and other curious critters!
 Practice bear-safe camping by storing food and garbage in a bear can, by hanging it, or in your car when you are sleeping or not on site.
+Never leave smelly things in your tent, like snacks or toothpaste.

 TOURISM - I have lived in this area my entire life and know it well!
 Please feel free to inquire about the best wine, beer, restaurants, hikes, beaches, and whatever else comes to mind!